Mariam-Fathi/OS-Project2/README.md

 When a file is mapped to a process address space, the file can be accessed like an array in the program.

+The starting address for the new mapping is specified in addr.If addr is NULL, then the kernel chooses the (page-aligned) address at which to create the mapping.

+The length argument specifies the length of the mapping.

+The prot argument describes the desired memory protection

 char* map = mmap(NULL, sb.st_size, PROT_READ, MAP_SHARED, file, 0);

+include <sys/mman.h> : Library for mmap
 PROT_READ: Pages may be read.

 MAP_SHARED:   Share this mapping.
 Updates to the mapping are visible to